 All features, white-labeling and unlimited reports included, come with no tiered lockouts.
 A freelancer notes, “Pricing could be more favorable if you just need 1-5 dashboards” (Martin S., Nov 26, 2024), but agency owners love the value, “Swydo’s pricing structure is perfect for smaller agencies” (Mordechai L., Dec 04, 2024).

-Whatagraph begins at $223/month for its Professional plan (billed annually), which includes 25 data sources and 5 users.
-The Premium plan costs $335/month (billed annually) with 50 data sources and 10 users.
+Whatagraph begins at $286/month (billed monthly) or $229/month (billed annually), which includes 20 data sources.
+The Boost plan costs $724/month (billed monthly) or 579/month (billed annually) with 60 data sources and 10 users.
 They also offer a Custom plan with 100+ data sources and unlimited users.

 Users flag the cost, “Pricing is a little higher than other reporting platforms,” says John S. (Feb 04, 2025).
 The $122+ monthly gap—nearly $1,500 yearly—could fund ads or tools elsewhere.